Universities in Ottawa won't mandate masks on campus | CBC News

 Universities let Ottawa Public Health take the lead on masking guidelines

-Universities in Ottawa won't mandate masks, which some other universities have done in the province, choosing instead to strongly recommend their use indoors and urging students and staff to follow the guidelines from Ottawa Public Health.
+Universities in Ottawa won't mandate masks, which some other universities have done in the province, choosing instead to strongly recommend their use indoors and urging students and staff to follow the guidelines from Ottawa Public Health (OPH).

 Last week, the University of Waterloo announced it would reinstate masking requirements for staff and students until the end of the term.

-On Monday, Ontario's chief medical officer chose instead to strongly recommend Ontarians wear masks yet again in public settings.
+On Monday, Ontario's chief medical officer of health chose to strongly recommend Ontarians wear masks yet again in public settings.

-Universities in Ottawa have chosen to follow the government's guidelines, and that of the local public health unit.
+Universities in Ottawa have chosen to follow the government and local public health unit.

 "Until such time as [the city puts] a mandate in place, or Ontario puts a mandate in place, we're not going to put one in place ourselves because we feel that being in step with what the city is doing is sensible," said Stephen Stuart, the vice-rector of administration at Saint Paul University.